mozexames/mozexames-ml/README.md

 > **Warning**
 >
-> It is recommended to develop within `devcontainer` as you'll be able to use
+> It is recommended to develop within a `Dev Container` as you'll be able to use
 > the Python interpreter installed within your container, and correct IDE dependency suggestions and links via the pre-installed `pylance` extension.
 >
 > ---